drewjbartlett/simple-breakpoints/README.md

 ------ | -------- | -----------
 getViewportSize |  | returns the viewport size as object `{ width: 1024, height: 768 }` _this is fired on `window.resize` and is stored in `breakpoints.viewport`_
 currentBreakpoint | | returns current breakpoint size (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`)
-isBetween | smallBreakpoint, largeBreakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is between tow breakpoints isLessThan | breakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is less than the width of the breakpoint isGreaterThan | breakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is greater than the width of the breakpoint isLessThanEqualTo | breakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is less than or equal the width of the breakpoint
+isBetween | smallBreakpoint, largeBreakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is between two breakpoints isLessThan | breakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is less than the width of the breakpoint isGreaterThan | breakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is greater than the width of the breakpoint isLessThanEqualTo | breakpoint (`'mobile', 'tablet', 'small_desktop', 'large_desktop'`) | Check if viewport is less than or equal the width of the breakpoint